 "She Blinded Me with Science" by Thomas Dolby

 "She's So High" by Tal Bachman

-"Stars Are Blind" by Paris Hilton: If Todd does review her, he'll most likely drop the "did not deserved better"note and like Eddie Murphy, probably deserves worse verdict on her, given that she is basically famous for being a socialite.
+"Stars Are Blind" by Paris Hilton: If Todd does review her, he'll likely not have kind words for her, given that she is basically famous for being a socialite.

 "Steal My Sunshine" by Len

 "Stereo Love" by Edward Maya

 "Tainted Love" by Soft Cell: Another victim of the "cover as a first hit" curse, at least in the States; Soft Cell was more successful in their native UK.
 Best of all, you can expect a Marilyn Manson end-of-video stinger!

 "Take a Picture" by Filter: "Hey Man, Nice Shot" was more representative of the band's sound (and the only other song they're really known for aside from "Take a Picture"); however, "Take a Picture" is the song they are better remembered for in the mainstream.
 Also, frontman Richard Patrick was a former touring guitarist for the more well known and popular Nine Inch Nails.

 "The Boys of Summer" by The Ataris: Similar to Alien Ant Farm, they are another pop punk/alternative rock group whose only big hit was a cover of a Top 10 song from the 1980s, with the original from Eagles drummer/vocalist Don Henley.
 Like Alien Ant Farm, Todd likely won't have much good to say about the band.

 "The Middle" by Jimmy Eat World: The band had several hits on the Alternative charts, though are nowhere near as well-known as blink-182 or Incubus are.
 On his FAQs, Todd admits that he loves the band.